 Late Babylonian mathematics in the context of astronomy

-A selection of unpublished LB mathematical tablets will be edited, investigated and published.
+A selection of unpublished LB mathematical tablets were edited, investigated and will be published.
 The purpose is (1) to identify areas of change with regard to Old Babylonian mathematical practices (1800-1600 BCE), (2) to explore if and how these changes can be correlated to developments in LB astronomy, and (3) to identify possible astronomical applications of the methods that are attested in the mathematical texts.